About the Role

 As a skilled fundraiser, you will:

-* Establish and maintain relationships with WAI’s donor base and external partners to cultivate new fundraising opportunities.
+* Establish and maintain relationships with Wild Animal Initiative’s donor base and external partners to cultivate new fundraising opportunities.

 * Develop cases for support for multiple donor audiences, which may include donors interested in conservation, wildlife, animal welfare, and effective altruism.